kubeflow/community/how-to/community_meetings.md

   easiest way to do this is highlight and add a comment tagging their email address with a `+` sign.

-* When Zoom emails you to say the audio recording is available, get the share link for the audio recording and insert it at the top of the doc.
+* For Zoom owners: when Zoom emails you to say the audio recording is available, get the share link for the audio recording and insert it at the top of the doc.
 (If there is a video recording, I usually delete this as it's not a lot of use and takes up space.)

+* Ask the Zoom owner to add the link if they haven't done already.

-* Circulate the notes link to the mailing list.
+* Circulate the notes link to the mailing list, and include some highlights in the message so people can figure out if they want to read the notes or listen to the recording.

 ## That's it!